IDXV30 Index: Monitoring Indonesia’s best-performing value stocks

 Finally, add

-title to the chart, following the same method we used for the previous chart.
+IDXV30 Index Compositiontitle to the chart, following the same method we used for the previous chart.

 Top 5 constituents based on PE and PBV ratios

 Since the IDXV30 index is composed of 30 stocks selected for having the lowest PE and PBV ratios, we’ll analyze the top 5 constituents based on these metrics.
+For the top 5 constituents with the lowest PE ratio:-

 Go to

-menu and place the bar chart in the bottom left square. -
+Add a chart>Bar chartmenu and place the bar chart in the bottom left square. -

 Select the

-blend as the data source, and set the fields as follows:- Dimension:
+Overview_Valuationblend as the data source, and set the fields as follows:- Dimension:

-- Metric:
+Symbol - Metric:

-Historical Valuation Pe
+Historical Valuation Pe, ascending

 - Dimension: